Separability Idempotents and Multiplier Algebras

-In this case, the same results are true with the factors on the other side, even if $E$ is not regular.
-This property is an easy consequence of the previous one, using non-degeneracy of the products in $B$ and $C$. \nl Next, we formulate the most fundamental assumptions and we come to the main definition of this section.
+This property is an easy consequence of the previous one, using non-degeneracy of the products in $B$ and $C$.
+Regularity is not needed for the result with the factors on the other side. \nl Next, we formulate the most fundamental assumption and we come to the main definition of this section.

+\inspr{1.4} Definition \rm Let $E$ be a full idempotent in $M(B\ot C)$ as defined in Definition 1.1.
+Assume moreover that there are non-degenerate anti-homomorphisms $S_B:B\to M(C)$ and $S_C:C\to M(B)$ such that